wendellwilson/dresscode/docs/README.txt

 The worker you are ordering around will follow these Rules:

-They must put your socks on before your shoes.
+1. They must put your socks on before your shoes.
-They must put your pants on before your shoes.
+2. They must put your pants on before your shoes.
-They must put your shirt on before your hat.
+3. They must put your shirt on before your hat.
-A hat is optional but all other articles of clothing are required.
+4. A hat is optional but all other articles of clothing are required.
-They must leave the house when receiving the number 6.
+5. They must leave the house when receiving the number 6.
 They must leave the house after getting dressed.
-Any violation will output "fail" and stop immediately.
+6. Any violation will output "fail" and stop immediately.

+The 5th rule  has been interpreted to mean that there is a implied leave command at the end of every dressing sequence.

 Example:
 > python3 dresscode/dress_for_work.py